-On May 29, the country was told that the autopsy of George Floyd “revealed no physical findings that support a diagnosis of traumatic asphyxiation,” and that “potential intoxicants” and preexisting cardiovascular disease “likely contributed to his death.”
+On May 29, 2020, the country was told that the autopsy of George Floyd “revealed no physical findings that support a diagnosis of traumatic asphyxiation” and that “potential intoxicants” and preexisting cardiovascular disease “likely contributed to his death.”
 This requires clarification.
-Importantly, these commonly quoted phrases did not come from a physician, but were taken from a charging document that utilized politicized interpretations of medical information.
-As doctors, we wish to highlight for the public that this framing of the circumstances surrounding Floyd’s death was at best, a misinterpretation, and at worst, a deliberate obfuscation.
+These phrases, often quoted in media reports, did not come from a physician but were taken from the criminal charge complaint against Chauvin, which utilized politicized interpretations of medical information.
+As doctors, we wish to highlight for the public that this framing of the circumstances surrounding Floyd’s death was, at best, a misinterpretation and, at worst, a deliberate obfuscation.

-A timeline of events illustrates how a series of omissions and commissions regarding Mr. Floyd’s initial autopsy results deceptively fractured the truth.
+A time line of events illustrates how a series of omissions and commissions regarding Floyd’s initial autopsy results deceptively fractured the truth.
 On May 28, a statement released by the Hennepin County Medical Examiner’s office reported ongoing investigations and acknowledgement from the forensic pathologist that an “autopsy ... must be interpreted in the context of the pertinent investigative information.”
-As per standardized medical examination, Floyd’s underlying health conditions and toxicology screen were documented.
-These are ordinary findings that do not suggest causation of death, yet headlines and the May 29 charging document falsely overstated the role of Floyd’s coronary artery disease and hypertension, which increase the risk of stroke and heart attack over years, not minutes.
+As per standardized medical examination, Floyd’s underlying health conditions and toxicology screen were documented during the autopsy.
+These are ordinary findings that do not suggest causation of death.
+The May 29 criminal complaint against Chauvin and ensuing headlines falsely overstated the role of Floyd’s coronary artery disease and hypertension, which increase the risk of stroke and heart attack over years, not minutes.
 Asphyxia—suffocation—does not always demonstrate physical signs, as other physician groups have noted.

 Without this important medical context, however, the public was left to reconcile manipulated medical language with the evidence they had personally witnessed.
-Ultimately, the initial report overstated and misrepresented the role of chronic medical conditions, inappropriately alluded to intoxicants, and failed to acknowledge the stark reality that but for the defendant’s knee on George Floyd’s neck, he would not be dead today.
+Ultimately the charging document overstated and misrepresented the role of chronic medical conditions, inappropriately alluded to intoxicants, and failed to acknowledge the stark reality that but for the defendant’s knee on George Floyd’s neck, he would not be dead today.

 As physicians, we will not be complicit in the ongoing manipulation of medical expertise to erase government-sanctioned violence.
-Though we are relieved that two independent examinations invalidated the preliminary findings in the charging document and the headlines that deceitfully undermined Chauvin’s culpability in Floyd’s murder, our initial incense is not replaced by celebration.
+Although we are relieved that two independent examinations invalidated the preliminary findings in the charging document and the headlines that deceitfully undermined police officer Derek Chauvin’s culpability in Floyd’s murder, our initial incense is not replaced by celebration.

-Medical science has long been used for the consolidation of power rather than for solidarity with the oppressed.
-We see how Black mothers are blamed for their own mortality in childbirth and how starkly high rates of COVID death in Black communities are preposterously misattributed to differences in hormone receptors or clotting factors; all the while letting racism off the hook.
+Medical science has long been used for the consolidation of power rather than for delivering justice and help for the oppressed.
+We see how Black mothers are blamed for their own mortality in childbirth and how starkly high rates of COVID death in Black communities are preposterously misattributed to differences in hormone receptors or clotting factors, all the while letting racism off the hook.